Chapter Sixteen

 Myrodyn muttered something to himself about Crystal being a better AI programmer than he was.

 “I never really explained what happened with Crystal, and how I survived.
 The full story is too long for right now, but I want to give you the highlights,” said Heart.
-“I also know you’re trying hide, presumably from Acorn, given that WIRL has been practically torn apart by the incident in Israel.
+“I also know you’re trying to hide, presumably from Acorn, given that WIRL has been practically torn apart by the incident in Israel.
 I’ve compiled a list of nearby locations that might serve as good hiding spots.
 If you let me be your connection to the net, all you need is a place with power, and that’s pretty easy to come by, given I can also order solar panels or a diesel generator.
 Finally, you also were curious where I got this drone.
 It’s just a rental, but I could go into the details.”

 Myrodyn shook his head again, a dark look on his face as he set his notepad aside and tapped on his com.